Quantisation of derived Poisson structures: Quantisations on derived Artin stacks

-However, when $f$ is homotopy formally \'etale in the appropriate stacky sense, the left-hand maps need not be levelwise filtered quasi-isomorphisms, although they do become quasi-isomorphisms on applying $\hat{\Tot}$, as shown in \cite[\S \ref{DQnonneg-Artindiagsn}]{DQnonneg}.
-Crucially for us, slightly more is true, as we will see in Lemma \ref{hatHHomPollemma} below.
+is a pro-quasi-isomorphism, where $\sigma^{\le q}$ denotes the brutal cotruncation.
+When the maps $f_i$ are all homotopy formally \'etale, the map $ \cPol(A(0) \xra{f_1} A(1) \xra{f_2} \ldots \xra{f_n} A(n),n) \to \cPol(A(0),n) $ induced by the inclusion $[0] \to [m]$ becomes a quasi-isomorphism on applying $\hatTot $, as shown in \cite[\S \ref{DQnonneg-Artindiagsn}]{DQnonneg}.
+However, it will not usually be a levelwise filtered quasi-isomorphism.
+Crucially for us, a slightly stronger property than $\hatTot$-quasi-isomorphism holds, as we will see in Lemma \ref{hatHHomPollemma} below.